Mary Rose Museum

 The Mary Rose Museum is a historical museum located at Historic Dockyards in Portsmouth in the United Kingdom run by the Mary Rose Trust.

 Overview

 The museum is dedicated to the 16th-century Tudor navy warship Mary Rose as well as the historical context in which she was active.
-The museum opened in 1984 and displays artefacts from the ship as well as the ship itself in a dedicated ship hall.
+The museum opened in 1984 and displays artefacts recovered from the ship, as well as the vessel itself, in a dedicated ship hall.
 Since opening it has been visited by over a million people.